brettz9/nutrient-rich/README.md

 ## To-dos

+1. Avoid preselecting nutrient (or show value by default)
-1. Figure out why some nutrients are missing
+1. Figure out why some nutrients were missing (still?)

 ## Possible to-dos